nbw/web/content/blog/posts/2018-05-16-review-efficiently.md

 ---
-title: "Spoken Languages: How to Memorize Effectively"
+title: "Learning Languages: How to Memorize Effectively"
 date: 2018-05-16T10:09:09-07:00
 Description: "Don't waste your time when studying"
 Tags: [study, languages, japanese]